hugobullont/QuoteBot/README.md

 # QuoteBot

-*No existía un bot que guarde citas, así que decidí crearlo*
+*No existía un bot para Discord que guarde citas, así que decidí crearlo*